4. Runtime SDK & Extensions

 find_package(ament_cmake REQUIRED)

-# Add waypoints, objectives, and other folders here if you want to override them
+# Add waypoints, Objectives, and other folders here if you want to override them

 install(DIRECTORY config launch DESTINATION share/${PROJECT_NAME})